andlabs/perfect6502/README.md

 		1663 = 2
 		1701 = 2
 		```
+		it appears to have to do with nodes not connected to transistors...
 - changing all external pins to use channels so I can hook things together
 	- this means the simulator will run in a goroutine and the clock will be automated